apiel/zicBox/NOTE.md

 Knob to split the loop in pieces and then another knob to randomize or reorder...

+TODO: add a second layer that doesnt use grain

 # zic fiterbank

 add passive mixer 5 stereo input :-)